Orchard Beach Parking Fees

-Although the beach is offering limited activities, fees are being collected.
-It cost $10.00 to park on weekend and $8.00 on weekdays.
+It costs $10.00 to park on weekends and $8.00 on weekdays.
 There is a senior discount during the week.
 Parking at Rodman’s Neck is closed, so that leaves us little access to the park for birding without having to pay a fee to park.
 Of course you can ride a bicycle or walk over.
-The migration is mostly over.
 We can now enjoy the many nesting birds in the park.
 Remember to stay safe, wear a mask and socially distance.
 There are dog walkers and cyclists using the trails now.

 Birding the Park and Avoiding Fees-

 American Oystercatchers nest on the rock outcroppings off Hunter Island

 These are Barn Swallow nestlings.
 The photo was taken in the NY Botanical Garden a few years ago.
 You can easily find them under the the train trestle near the Split Rock Golf Course.

 A singing Seaside Sparrow down at Turtle Cove one summer.
 I believe they nest here or nearby.

 It seems I put this photo of a Clapper Rail on the website almost every year.
 A bunch of us were standing on the metal bridge at Turtle Cove, on a walk many years ago, when the rail made a mad dash across the water.
 Clapper Rails nest here every year but it's difficult to see them as they lurk in the tall grass motionless.
 Recently ace birder Brendan Keogh saw a Virginia Rail at the bridge too.

 If you check Turtle Cove often you will likely run into the Eastern Kingbird.